OneFS SupportAssist Provisioning – Part 1

 Amongst the myriad of new features that are introduced in the OneFS 9.5 release is SupportAssist, Dell’s next-gen remote connectivity system.

-Dell SupportAssist helps rapidly identifies, diagnoses, and resolve cluster issues fast and provides the following key benefits:
+Dell SupportAssist helps rapidly identify, diagnose, and resolve cluster issues fast, and provides the following key benefits:

 • Improve productivity by replacing manual routines with automated support.